-Profile for Discipleship Strategy/Planning Chart-15 points
+Profile for Discipleship Strategy/Planning Chart- 15 points

-Due: Nov.
-18th Create a profile identifying the context for the development of a discipleship strategy (the embedded assignment).
+Create a profile identifying the context for the development of a discipleship strategy (the upcoming final assignment).
 Include a half-page detailed description of the setting for the strategy (geographic location, ministry setting, needs, etc.) and a half-page detailed description of the individuals involved in the process (age, developmental needs, gender, etc.).
-Fill-out the "Discipleship Planning Chart" using the questionnaire guide provided by the professor in the blackboard shell.
+Fill-out the "Discipleship Planning Chart" using the questionnaire guide provided by the professor.
 This profile should guide your understanding, evaluation, research, and development of your discipleship strategy handbook/presentation.